 He was patient enough, for a few minutes, but he soon bought my enthusiasm to a juddering halt.
 I had, for not the first time, forgotten the best piece of advice I ever received about selling

-'The most valuable time a salesman can spend, is with his mouth shut, and his ears, eyes, and mind, wide open.'
+'The most valuable time a salesman can spend, is with his ears, eyes, and mind, wide open and his mouth firmly shut.'
 (Actually, this is good advice for anyone, anytime - but I digress.)

 "Where I fish, that gear is about as much use as udders on a bull," he said.